 - 1 Keep the child restraint system properly secured on the seat even if it is not in use.
 Do not store the restraint unsecured in the passenger compartment. - 1 If it is necessary to detach the child restraint system, remove it from the vehicle or store it securely in the trunk.
-This will prevent it from injuring passengers in the event of a sudden stop or accident.
+This will prevent it from injuring passengers in the event of emergency braking, sudden swerving or an accident.

 1-7.
-Safety information

-Installing child restraints
+Safety information Installing child restraints